-FPS IS IMPORTANT IN AIRSOFT & PAINTBALL (to an extent)
+FPS Is Important in Paintball & Airsoft (to an extent)

 FPS.
 It seems like that is all people talk about these days.
 FPS this.
 And FPS that.

 Well, FPS is super important.
-And don’t you forget.
+And don’t forget.

 FPS is the almighty speed of your gun.
 It tells you how fast your shot is traveling in feet per second.
 The higher the rating this is, the more it will generally hurt when you get shot.

 To understand this better, just think of a car traveling at 20 miles an hour.
 If this car were to crash it would hurt a lot less than a car traveling at 60 miles an hour.
 The higher the speed, the higher the damage.

 The average FPS for most airsoft replicas is 350-400 when rated with a .20g BB.
 This is a good place to be for your gun since most fields require you to chronograph under 400 FPS.

 Some exceptions to this choro rule are usually snipers and DMR guns.
 The higher FPS on these guns helps the bb travel faster at long engagements.